ripple/ripple-rest/docs/REF.md

 }
 ```

-Note: save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.
+Save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.

+Transactions cannot be cancelled once they are submitted.

 __________